Sorted header abstract pattern

 1. Start with reviewing your budget.
 Look at what really makes you happy and the stuff that you can live without, that’s not essential.
 Then ruthlessly cut that stuff.
 Instead of Netflix, Disney+ and Neon, could you just have your favourite subscription instead?

-2. While interest rates have risen significantly recently, meaning you can get a relatively decent return keeping your money in a cash fund or high interest savings account, it’s important to remember that markets are cyclical.
-Data shows that over the long-term, investing your money in growth assets can still outperform short-term cash assets (as these are correlated to rising/decreasing interest rates – again cyclical.)
+2. Although interest rates have risen significantly recently, meaning you can get a relatively decent return keeping your money in a cash fund or high-interest savings account, it’s important to remember that markets are cyclical.
+Data shows that over the long-term, investing your money in growth assets can still outperform short-term cash assets because these are correlated to rising/decreasing interest rates – again cyclical.

 The content shared in this blog reflects the author’s personal experiences and should not be taken as financial advice.
 Individual circumstances vary, and readers should seek professional guidance before making any investment decisions.